What are cultural values? Cultural competence

 Components and fragments of architectural, historical monuments and monuments of monumental art

-Printed publications created over 50 years ago
+Printed publications created more than 50 years ago

 Coins, bonds, banknotes and securities created over 50 years ago